RhinoDevel/cbmtapepi/README.md

   - Traverse directories.
   - List current directory's content.
   - Delete files.
+  - Fast mode (currently for CBM/PET machines with BASIC v2 and v4, only).
+  - Compatibility mode for CBM/PET, VIC-20, C64, etc.

 - Simple as possible, easy to build hardware interface:
   - No ICs, just a minimum amount of discrete components.